vikingdata/articles/databases/mysql/MySQL_Clusterset_on_one_server.md

 ### If percona-release doesn't work, for example I run LinutMint which is Ubuntu comptabile
 NOTE: the router and shell must be equal or ahead of the percona version.
 Installing a specific version of percona seems to not work when newer versions come out.
 An option is to download the tarball and add to the PATH the location of the binaries.
+You might want to also download the percona binaries and the mysql binaries or tarballs, as they tend to vanish over time as new versions come out.

 echo "
 deb http://repo.percona.com/prel/apt jammy main